Anksharskarp/Anksharskarp.github.io/documentation/components.md

 ## Interaction and accessibility

 Use native links for navigation and buttons for actions.
 Provide visible focus states, accessible names, and keyboard controls.
-Do not hide essential content behind JavaScript.
+Keep descriptions and method notes available without JavaScript.
+Calculators that require JavaScript should start with disabled controls and an explanation, then enable controls after successful initialization.
 Keep the main document scrollable on mobile; the 3D canvas uses `touch-action: pan-y pinch-zoom` so a vertical swipe or pinch remains a browser action.
 Scrollable code blocks and tables must be keyboard focusable.
 Respect reduced motion, and avoid continuous decorative animation.